 If we process data in a third country (ie outside the European Union (EU) or the European Economic Area (EEA)) or in the context of the use of third party services or disclosure or transmission of data to third parties, this will only be done if it is to fulfill our (pre) contractual obligations, on the basis of your consent, on the basis of a legal obligation or on the basis of our legitimate interests.
 Subject to legal or contractual permissions, we process or have the data processed in a third country only in the presence of the special conditions of Art.
 44 et seq.
 GDPR.
-This means, for example, that the processing takes place on the basis of special guarantees, such as the officially recognized level of data protection (eg for the USA through the "Privacy Shield") or compliance with officially recognized special contractual obligations (so-called "standard contractual clauses").
-Our website provider 1 & 1 does not participate in the Privacy Shield Agreement, but has agreed to comply with data protection.
+This means, for example, that the processing takes place on the basis of special guarantees, such as the officially recognized level of data protection or compliance with officially recognized special contractual obligations (so-called "standard contractual clauses").

 Rights of data subjects